KreanXie/Go/README.md

-# Go
+# KreanXie
-A normal CS student`s go learning process
+A normal CS student from China
+Learning go and alogrithm
+Wanna attend in Tencent